kyma-project/community/concepts/observability-strategy/configurable-tracing/pocs/tracing-sampling-test.md

 As sampling app, three serverless Functions are deployed with Istio sidecar injected.
 To simulate a trace fully sampled with an external call, the Functions call each other in the following chain:
 **Extern Call -> FunctionA -> FunctionB -> FunctionC**

-All functions are deployed with NodeJs version 16.
+All Functions are deployed with NodeJs version 16.

 ### Call Simulator
 As call simulator Gatling version 3.8.3 used.